 The documents that the DMV released Thursday offered few new details, other than the date and time of the accidents and the make and model of the other cars.

-According to the reports, five accidents involved Lexus SUVs that Google outfitted with sensors and cameras.
+Five accidents involved Lexus SUVs that Google outfitted with sensors and cameras.
 The sixth involved an Audi retrofitted by Delphi.
 All were in the Silicon Valley cities of Mountain View or Palo Alto.

 It is hard to know for sure how typical Google's experience is.
-With four accidents in the past approximately 100,000 miles, the recent accident rate appears to be higher than the reported national average.
+With four accidents in the past approximately 100,000 miles, Google's recent accident rate appears to be higher than the federally reported national average.
 About 0.3 "property-damage-only crashes" happen per 100,000 miles driven, according to the National Highway Traffic Safety Administration.

 Google officials have said they are proud of the safety record.
 Noting that as many as 5 million minor accidents are not reported to authorities each year, they conclude that the cluster of "fender benders" in recent months reflects the true rate at which minor accidents happen.

 This summer, Google plans to begin testing the latest version of its self-driving car — a stout, two-seat vehicle it commissioned — on the streets of its headquarters city, Mountain View.